How Court Lighting Affects Your RX Lens Choice

 Challenges:

-Glare from sun or painted courts
+- Glare from sun or painted courts

-Shifting shadows as clouds move
+- Shifting shadows as clouds move

-Eye strain from extended brightness exposure
+- Eye strain from extended brightness exposure

 Best RX Lens Options:

-Gray or smoke tint to reduce brightness
+- Gray or smoke tint to reduce brightness and improve contrast

-Transition lenses that adjust to cloud cover
+- Transition lenses that adjust automatically to sunlight changes

-Frames with wider lens coverage to block peripheral glare
+- Frames with wider lens coverage to block peripheral glare

 Top Pick:

-Available with transition lenses
+- Available with transition lenses

-Lightweight wrap fit
+- Lightweight wrap fit for comfort during long matches

-Stylish enough for off-court wear
+- Stylish enough for off-court wear

-Designed to adapt to sun and shade seamlessly
+- Designed to adapt to sun and shade seamlessly

 Want to see how transition lenses work on the court?